hyperledger/identus-cloud-agent/README.md

     up --wait
 ```

-The `PORT` variable is used to specify the port number for the PRISM Cloud Agent to listen on.
-The `PRISM_AGENT_VERSION` and `PRISM_NODE_VERSION` variables are used to specify the versions of the PRISM Cloud Agent and PRISM Node to use.
-The `AGENT_ROLE` variable is used to specify the role of the PRISM Cloud Agent.
+The `PORT` variable is used to specify the port number for the Cloud Agent to listen on.
+The `PRISM_AGENT_VERSION` and `PRISM_NODE_VERSION` variables are used to specify the versions of the Cloud Agent and PRISM Node to use.
+The `AGENT_ROLE` variable is used to specify the role of the Cloud Agent.
 The `AGENT_ROLE` variable can be set to `issuer`, `verifier` or `holder`.

-In real life, you will need to start at least two PRISM Cloud Agent instances with different roles.
+In real life, you will need to start at least two Cloud Agent instances with different roles.
 For example, you can start one instance with the `issuer` role and another one with the `holder` role.
 The `issuer` instance will be used to issue verifiable credentials (VCs) and the `holder` instance will be used to hold VCs.
 Here is an example of how you can do this:

 ```bash
 PORT=8080 PRISM_AGENT_VERSION=1.9.2 PRISM_NODE_VERSION=2.2.1 \